aurora-dtu/theory/README.md

     - Fixed point formalization of expected cost and relation to finitly branching MDPs.
     - Connecting different interpretations of optimal expected cost across optimization order and history-dependence.
 - **_probobalistic Guarded Command Language_ (pGCL)** [[Docs](https://aurora-dtu.github.io/theory/PGCL.html)]
-    - Definition of a variant of pGCL and it's operational semantics.
+    - Definition of a variant of pGCL and its operational semantics.
-    - The induced MDP of the operational semantics of pGCL to define expected costs of programs.
+    - The induced MDP of the operational semantics of pGCL to define the expected costs of programs.
     - Connecting the _Weakest Preexpectation_ (WP) of pGCL programs to the optimal expected cost of the induced operational MDP by way of least fixed points.

 ## Publications